robak86/hardwired/packages/react/README.md

 #### Scoped Lifetime

 The values are memoized in the closest `<ContainerScope>` or `ContainerProvider`.
-Both components internally hold it's own scope.
+Both mentioned components internally hold their own scope.

 ```typescript jsx
 import { scoped } from 'hardwired';